Evidence Seized in Violation of the Fourth Amendment Must Be Suppressed.

 Fearless Michigan Criminal Defense Attorneys

 The court found that the district court did not err in concluding that reasonable suspicion to support the search did not exist.
-Therefore, because of the defendant’s Fourth Amendment violation, any evidence seized from the vehicle was suppressed.
+Therefore, if law enforcement officers violate the defendant’s Fourth Amendment rights, the judge must suppress any evidence seized from their vehicle.
 If you feel that your rights have been violated, it may be in your best interest to contact the Michigan criminal defense attorneys with LEWIS & DICKSTEIN, P.L.L.C.
 The best chance of winning in court and getting illegally seized evidence suppressed is with fearless, highly experienced criminal defense attorneys with a track record of winning.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.